Ground Truthing: Verify Remotely Collected Data

 As beneficial as ground truthing can be, it can also come with certain challenges.
 First, you must ensure you have enough time to conduct a thorough and comprehensive field survey.
 Secondly, you also need to be sure you have the right equipment to conduct a successful survey.

-Timing – Timing is one major challenge associated with ground truthing.
+TIMING – Timing is one major challenge associated with ground truthing.
 If you don’t go to the field within the correct timing window, you may not be able to verify all of your data.

 Summary of ground truthing